Section Image

 Students attend school in Raymond

 The Raymond School District, which gets a C from Niche, serves the town.
 Children attend Lamprey River Elementary School, which also gets a C, and Iber Holmes Gove Middle School, which gets a B-minus.
-Students continue to Raymond High School, which receives a C, where students can takes classes including computer science, culinary arts and welding at the Seacoast School of Technology.
+Students continue to Raymond High School, which receives a C, where students can take classes including computer science, culinary arts and welding at the Seacoast School of Technology.

 Community events around town

-The Dudley-Tucker Library hosts weekly programs and events, including a LEGO club, storytimes, arts and crafts, movies and other community events.
+The Dudley-Tucker Library hosts weekly programs and events, including a LEGO club, story times, arts and crafts, movies and other community events.
 In July, the town gathers for the Raymond Town Fair, which includes live music, exhibits, vendors, outhouse racing and a fireworks show along Epping Street.
 The fair also has a dog parade, where pets are dressed in costumes and a children's parade, where children's wagons and bikes are made into elaborate floats.

 Isabella Pontecorvo